McCreary, Manitoba: Government

 Prior to 2015, McCreary was represented by a mayor from the time of its incorporation in 1964.

 Now being amalgamated with the surrounding municipality, McCreary is represented by a council consisting of a reeve and six councillors.
 The present reeve, Mike Gawaziuk, was elected to office in 2018.
 The previous reeve, Larry McLauchlan, was elected in 2015, and prior to that served as reeve of the former Rural Municipality of McCreary from 2007.
 The remaining council consists of councillors Clayton Kohlman, Allan Whyte, Dave Smith, Linda Cripps, Shawn Buchanan, and Coreen Roy.

 The former village lies within the federal riding of Dauphin—Swan River—Neepawa, which is represented by MP Dan Mazier, a member of the Conservative Party of Canada.
-Provincially, it lies within the riding of Agassiz, which is represented in the Manitoba Legislative Assembly by MLA Eileen Clarke, a member of the Progressive Conservative Party of Manitoba.
+Provincially, it lies within the riding of Agassiz, which is represented in the Manitoba Legislative Assembly by MLA Jodie Byram, a member of the Progressive Conservative Party of Manitoba.